AYUSH12ANAND/Data-Analysis-Dashboard-Online-Store-/README.md

 *Project Objective
 The Annual Sales Report for the online store appears to analyze various aspects of sales and orders.

----I developed a comprehensive project in Excel, creating multiple dashboards and tables to analyze the data.
-This process involved several stages, including data preprocessing, data cleaning, and       data Visualization.

 *Questions (KPIs)